 A clean-up usually involves a consultant or contractor to AF Bostäder cutting caulk/ joint compounds out of the property.
 This is a noisy job that is performed according to strict rules.
 The people performing the work must wear special equipment to protect them from long-term exposure.

 When a joint compound clean-up is done, this often means that ground work – the remediation/clean-up of outdoor environments – must also be done.
 The Swedish Environmental Protection Agency has issued guidelines for the maximum concentrations of PCBs in the ground surrounding residential buildings.
 If the concentrations of PCBs are too high, the property owner must dig up and remove the soil.

-If you have questions about work in progress or about PCBs, please contact Project Manager Peter Molin firstname.lastname@example.org, 046 - 19 15 41
+If you have questions, please contact Project Manager Peter Molin firstname.lastname@example.org, 046 - 19 15 41